Apply to HIES

 Summer Academics

 Holy Innocents’ Summer Academics program continues developing in students a love of learning, even in the summer months!
-Our program is proud to offer both traditional in-person learning as well as remote opportunities for high school students.
+Our program is proud to offer traditional in-person learning for high school students.

-Our traditional program offers a variety of credit forward two-week and four-week courses that provide students with greater academic flexibility during the school year by freeing up space in their schedule for additional electives, including AP coursework, Fine Arts and PEAK offerings, or for more advanced world languages or religion courses than they would otherwise be able to take.
+Our traditional program offers credit forward four-week courses in PE and religion courses that provide students with greater academic flexibility during the school year by freeing up space in their schedule for additional electives, including AP coursework, Fine Arts and PEAK offerings, or for more advanced world languages or religion courses than they would otherwise be able to take.

 Credit-Forward Courses